Grogs/cinema-frontend/README.md

-Cineworld Listing/Rating App
+UK Cinema Listing/Rating App
 ====
-This simple webapp lets you see film listings with inline ratings for cineworld cinemas.
+This simple webapp lets you see film listings with inline ratings for Cineworld and Odeon cinemas.
 You can [see it in action here](http://gregd.me/cineworld/).

 Getting Started
 ====